Xaque8787/sprinance/EMAIL_REPORTS_GUIDE.md

 ## Troubleshooting

 ### No Emails Being Sent
-1. Check that `RESEND_API_KEY` is set correctly
+1. Check that `RESEND_API_KEY` is set correctly in your `.env` file
+2. Verify `RESEND_FROM_EMAIL_DAILY` and `RESEND_FROM_EMAIL_TIPS` are configured
-2. Verify the from email addresses are valid
+3. Ensure the from email addresses are verified in your Resend account
-3. Check that at least one recipient is selected
+4. Check that at least one recipient is selected
+5. For Docker deployments, verify the environment variables are passed through in `docker-compose.yml`

 ### Users Not Receiving Emails
 1. Verify user has a valid email address in their profile